OpenSwitchNOS/openswitch-ops-docs/step-by-step-guide.md

 **Note**: Adding the user to the docker group is mandatory.
 Once the user is added to the docker group, logout and login for the changes to take effect.

-Complete documentation for docker on Ubuntu can be found at https://docs.docker.com/installation/ubuntulinux/
+Complete documentation for docker on Ubuntu can be found  [here](https://docs.docker.com/installation/ubuntulinux)

 ### Simulated switch image
 If you build an image for `genericx86-64`, you can run a simulated switch image in [Docker](http://docs.docker.com/).